-The estate is located in the municipality of Saint-Laurent im Médoc
+The estate is located in the commune of Saint-Laurent Médoc

-(Bordeaux) and is one of the oldest farms there.
-The center is an 18th-century hunting lodge surrounded by a park.
-During the Second World War, it was badly affected.
-In 1979, the neglected estate came into the possession of the group Dourthe-Kressmann
+(Bordeaux) and is one of the oldest companies there.
+The focal point is an 18th century hunting lodge in the middle of a park.
+It was badly affected during the Second World War.
+In 1979 the neglected property came into the possession of the group Dourthe-Kressmann

-, Through consulting activities of Professor Émile Peynaud
+, Through advisory work by Professor Émile Peynaud

 (Cellar) and Professor Alain Reynier (vineyards) continued.
-From the year 2004, a new state-of-the-art cellar was put into operation.
+From the 2004 vintage, a new, ultra-modern cellar was put into operation.
 In the Bordeaux Classification

-in 1855 it was still ranked fifth under the name Coutenceau (Cinquième Cru Classé).
-Today's name is derived from the siliceous soil (Belgrave = "beautiful pebble").
-The 55-hectare vineyards are planted with Cabernet Sauvignon (55%), Merlot (32%), Cabernet Franc (12%) and Petit Verdot (1%).
-The extremely long-lived red wine is aged 24 months in 40 to 60% new barriques.
+in 1855 it received fifth place under the name Coutenceau (Cinquième Cru Classé).
+The current name is derived from the siliceous soil (Belgrave = "beautiful pebble").
+The vineyards with 55 hectares of vineyards are planted with Cabernet Sauvignon (55%), Merlot (32%), Cabernet Franc (12%) and Petit Verdot (1%).
+The extremely long-lived red wine is aged for 24 months in 40 to 60% new barriques.
 The second wine is called "Diane de Belgrave".
-Depending on the vintage, two to four hectares of the best vines are selected for a wine used for the “Essence” brand wine from Dourthe.
+Depending on the vintage, two to four hectares are selected with the best vines for a wine that is used for the “Essence” brand wine from Dourthe.